jonnyparko/personal-website/README.md

+# BUILD

-# BUILD WITH -- ng build --prod --output-path docs --base-href "https://jonnyparko.github.io/Jonathan-Parker/"
+ng build --prod --output-path docs --base-href "https://jonnyparko.github.io/Jonathan-Parker/"

+# DEPLOY

+When the build is complete, make a copy of docs/index.html and name it docs/404.html.
+Commit your changes and push.

-# OSX MERGE -- Press i to insert message
+# OSX MERGE

+Press i to insert message

 <esc> :w <enter>
 to write to the file and